 Verruca vulgaris is associated with HPV types 2 and 4.
-In HIV-infected individuals and other immunocompromised patients, oral warts are frequently detected and may contain unusual HPV types, such as HPV-7, -71, -72, and -73.
+In HIV-infected and other immunocompromised individuals, oral warts are frequently detected and may contain unusual HPV types, such as HPV-7, -71, -72, and -73.

 Bowenoid papulosis has been reported in the mouth.
-Bowenoid papulosis may be considered to be a transitional state between condyloma acuminatum (similar clinically) and Bowen disease (squamous cell carcinoma in situ) (similar histologically).
+Bowenoid papulosis may be considered as a transitional state between condyloma acuminatum (similar clinically) and Bowen disease (squamous cell carcinoma in situ) (similar histologically).
 Careful observation for recurrence and for the possibility of invasive or in situ malignancy is warranted.

-A subtype of oral warts is Heck's disease, also known as focal epithelial hyperplasia, which consists of multiple (and, rarely, single) smooth, white to pink papules found on the tongue, lips, palate, and floor of the mouth as well as the gingival, buccal, and labial mucosa.
-It is relatively common in children who are of South American Indian, Greenlander Eskimo, or South African descent.
+A subtype of oral warts is Heck disease, also known as focal epithelial hyperplasia, which consists of multiple (or, rarely, single) smooth, white-to-pink papules found on the tongue, lips, palate, and floor of the mouth as well as the gingival, buccal, and labial mucosa.
+It is relatively common in children of South American Indian, Greenlander Eskimo, or South African descent.
+The lesions may clear spontaneously.
 It is strongly associated with HPV-13 and -32.

 B07.8 – Other viral warts

 - Verrucous leukoplakia, early verrucous carcinoma, and squamous cell carcinoma must be considered – A biopsy is essential to rule these out.